-This rustic homemade Italian bread needs only 4 simple ingredients and a bit of time.
-It makes the most amazing loaf of bread!
-The outside is extra crusty and the center is wonderfully fluffy & light.
+This easy homemade Italian bread needs only 4 simple ingredients.
+It makes the most amazing loaf of bread with a fluffy center and extra crusty exterior!
+The perfect side for soups and sauces.

 A-maz-ing.
 That is the only way to describe this rustic Italian bread.
 It is dense and wonderfully chewy on the outside while being super soft and fluffy on the inside.
 When I am asked to bring bread to dinner at a friend’s, I always make this because it is stunning.
 There’s something magical about simple ingredients like flour, water, salt, and yeast working together with time.
 This bread tastes just like any good loaf of crusty bread you’d find at a high end bakery but you can make it at home.

 You might be wondering – what’s the secret to making rustic Italian bread like they do in Italy?

 The answer: a sponge.